Wedding Information (Revised---7/19/2021)

 Contact: The bride and/or groom contact the church for any wedding information.
 Please have all others (parents of bride/groom, family members, friends) contact the bride or groom with any concerns.
 The Church office hours are M-F, 8:30am-4:00pm.
 The office is closed on weekends.

 Decorations: You are allowed to tastefully decorate our church for your wedding; however, nothing is attached to any church furniture using glue, nails, thumb tacks or any marring fastening device.
 (Bows may be attached to the pews using elastic or a similar material).
 You may place flowers on the sanctuary floor at your discretion.
 The use of altar pillars, arches or aisle runners are not permitted and all decorations are removed after the wedding.
 We do not throw rice, birdseed or flower petals in the aisle or outside the church.
 The release of balloons, butterflies or doves is not permitted.
 Sanctuary furnishing or environment is not moved.
+(If married during the Advent, Christmas, Lent, or Easter seasons, all decor must remain.)

 Waiting Area: St. Joseph the Worker Church provides a convenient, climate controlled waiting area prior to the ceremony, but does not provide a dressing area—please arrive at the Church dressed for your ceremony.
 A covered portico is available for arrival/departure during inclement weather.

 After the service: Plan and reserve your receiving line and guest book signing for your reception.
+Also, pews/vestibule must be cleaned up before your departure.

 We acknowledge the receipt of this letter and agree to abide by its terms: